jaevanlith/heat/README.md

 ﻿
-# Reproduction of HEAT: Holistic Edge Attention Transformer for Structured Reconstruction
+# Reproduction and transfer learning of HEAT: Holistic Edge Attention Transformer for Structured Reconstruction
 ## Student credentials
 This blog post is made by students of the TU Delft as part of the course Deep Learning.
 The students are: